Get to know Leanora

 Tell us a bit about your condition and how it affects you when you travel

 I have Ehlers-Danlos Syndrome, which is a genetic connective tissue disorder which causes ligaments and skin to be fragile and unsupported, leading to fatigue, pain and spinal instability.
 This means my brain stem has been damaged by my spine because of the way my skull sits on my neck.
 This affects my balance and causes neurological symptoms.
 It affects the way I travel because I get around with a wheelchair part-time, which can be a nightmare because airlines often damage wheelchairs, and a lot of places are inaccessible.
 I also have days where I’m not well enough to do what I have planned.

-We hear you have some exciting travel plans for the year ahead for some big competitions, tell us more!
+We hear you have some exciting travel plans ahead for some big competitions, tell us more!

 Yes, I do!
 I have two international competitions this summer.
-I am competing in the Paraclimbing Masters Cup on the 29th and 30th June in Austria, and then competing in the World Championships in the French Alps in July.
+I am competing in the Paraclimbing Masters Cup on the 29th and 30th June in Austria (2019), and then competing in the World Championships in the French Alps in July.

-Can you tell us why you wanted to collaborate with Medical Travel Compared as a brand ambassador?
+Can you tell us why you wanted to collaborate with us (Medical Travel Compared) as a brand ambassador?

 I hadn’t heard of Medical Travel Compared until recently, but once I learned all about the great service for people who have a pre-existing medical condition and want to travel – I knew I had to help spread the message about Medical Travel Compared.
 For many people with a health condition, insurance is essential because of the unpredictability of what could happen when abroad.
 But the expense can put people off travelling altogether.
 Medical Travel Compared makes it easy without being expensive, which is something that I support.